-Follow the Habits of People With Great Credit Scores
+Habits of People With Excellent Credit Scores

-We all know them, people who have great credit and can get a credit card or low interest loan without batting an eye.
+We all know them, people who have an excellent credit score and can get a credit card or low interest loan without batting an eye.
 These are the types of people we are all envious of because they can apply for a loan with little to no stress knowing they will be getting a great deal on an interest rate.
 As they say, imitation is the ultimate form of flattery and this can be true for people with good credit.
 In order to be like them, we need to know what kind of spending, saving, borrowing habits they have and then we can be just like them.
 Wouldn't you love to be able to walk into a car dealer and walk out with the best deal, or being able to buy a home with the lowest possible interest rate?
 You can and we will let you in on these habits so you will have more choices in financial providers and lenders - making it easier for you to get a deal on your next loan or credit card.

 Maintain a Budget and Record Your Expenses